When a Scent Brings a Memory Forward

 Because of this work, we have seen firsthand how scent can support wellbeing.
 Research continues to show that the areas of the brain tied to smell are closely linked to memory and emotion.
 Gentle olfactory stimulation can bring comfort, spark old stories, or create a sense of grounding and presence, especially for those living with Alzheimer’s or other forms of memory loss.
 While scent is not a treatment, the emotional lift it can offer is real and deeply felt.

-We were invited to spend the day with the residents, and what unfolded was one of those quiet, beautiful experiences that stays with you long after you leave.
+We were invited to spend the day with the residents, and what unfolded was one of those beautiful experiences that stays with you long after you leave.
+Just like scent.

 It was a joy to see the smiles spread across many faces as those memories surfaced.
 One woman grew misty-eyed when she smelled a simple note of freshly cut green grass.
 She held the scent strip for a long moment, letting it bring her back to warm summers from years ago.